domogami/domogami/README.md

 ### 👋 Hey, I'm Dom
-I'm a Math - Computer Science Major at UCSD with aspirations of becoming a Full Stack Software Engineer!
-I'm a junior graduating 2022 and an incoming Amazon SDE intern!
+I'm a incoming Full-Stack Amazon Software Engineer and a UCSD Alumni with a background in Mathematics and Computer Science.
 If you'd like to collaborate or get in touch, drop me a line at Domogami@gmail.com

 ### 🔭 What I’m currently working on
-As Webmaster, I created the <a href="https://ieeeucsd.org">IEEE UCSD website</a> which can be found here!
-I'm actively improving on it and hope to finish in Spring.
+I have been working on my dotfiles for quite some time and my goal has been to turn MacOS into a version of Linux that can be used entirely with the keyboard and fits my needs.
+If you're interested, check out the pinned repo on my profile!

 ### ⚡ Fun facts
 - I'm a black belt in Hapkido, a Korean Martial Art